-The cost of one birth in Kenya at a private clinic such as this would have funded (according to studies) the development of maternity facilities for all women in Kuajok, the capital of her state, including the training of midwives for one whole year.
+The cost of one birth in Kenya at a private clinic such as this would have funded (according to studies) the development of maternity facilities for all women of child bearing age in Kuajok, the capital of her state, including the training of midwives for one whole year.

 This announcement of the honorary citizenship award comes just days after Child-Rights activists in South Sudan called for her immediate resignation from office for, among other things, being an unpatriotic leader for choosing to labour in a foreign country; abandoning a new-born baby in Nairobi; and failing to provide the very basic of health care facilities for the poor mothers and children in her very own state who are not as privileged as her child and ‘other people like her’.

 According to an official with the award, the Municipality of Nairobi also wants to appreciate and encourage the steady and increasing stream of revenue brought in by South Sudanese officials (and businessmen & pregnant women) who frequent expensive private hospitals, schools, housing and leisure facilities in Nairobi – which must be pointed out that officials have failed to set up remotely similar facilities or services in their own communities in South Sudan.